 Tunnel with firewall

-You can implement a positive security model with Cloudflare Tunnel by blocking all ingress traffic and allowing only egress traffic from cloudflared
+You can implement a positive security model with Cloudflare Tunnel by blocking all ingress traffic and allowing only egress traffic from cloudflared.
+Only the services specified in your tunnel configuration will be exposed to the outside world.

 Ports